 - Add oil to a large dutch oven or soup pot (about 4-5 quarts) and warm over medium-high heat.

-- Add potatoes, onion, celery and carrots.
+- Add celery, carrots and onion.
 Cook and stir for 5-6 minutes, until onion has softened.

 - Stir in garlic, Italian seasoning, salt and pepper.
 Cook 1 minute.

-- Add chicken broth, tomatoes and chicken.
+- Add chicken broth, tomatoes, uncooked chicken, potatoes and bay leaf.
 Stir and bring to a simmer over high heat.
-Reduce to medium-low, cover and simmer until vegetables are tender, about 15 minutes.
+Reduce to medium-low, cover and simmer until vegetables are tender and chicken is cooked through, about 15 minutes.

 Want to save this recipe?